getAlby/lndhub.go/blog.md

 * No runtime dependencies (all you need is a single binary executable), as opposed to the current implementation which requires a NodeJS runtime.
 * Use of an ORM ([bun](https://bun.uptrace.dev/)) to support deployments with SQLite and PostgreSQL as databases, a more conventional approach than using Redis.
-* Plan for multiple node backends, where LNDHub currently only supports LND.
+* Support multiple node backends, where LNDHub currently only supports LND.
+(Hello BOLT12 👀)
 * Using constraints and functions in the DB to prevent inconsistent data.
 * Extensibility to add more features or plugins later on.
+Why not let the user have fiat-denominated accounts?
 * The Bluewallet team has currenlty shifted it's attention more towards a non-custodial mobile wallet using LDK.